-You promise to give up loyalty to your native country.
-This can change your rights in that country.
+You promise to give up loyalty to your native country, but the U.S. still lets you be a citizen of your native country too.
+Becoming a U.S. citizen can change your rights in your native country.
 Each country has its own rules.
 Check with your native country about its rules.
 In your native country you may lose:

 The right to vote

 Your custody rights to your children

 You may need a permit to work in your native country